sbrsarkar/sensitivity_analysis/README.md

 ## Bayesian Gaussian Process
-The first model considered is the Bayesian Gaussian Process (GP) model with a non-zero trend function.
-Since the five material variables are correlated (the backfill shear velocity and the density of backfill are correlated and the bedding shear velocity and the density of bedding are correlated), we propose using the Bayesian GP model with specified linear trend as functions of the 5 variables capturing the correlated structure in them.
+The first model considered was the Bayesian Gaussian Process (GP) model with a non-zero trend function.
+Since the five material variables were correlated (the backfill shear velocity and the density of backfill were correlated and the bedding shear velocity and the density of bedding were correlated), we used the Bayesian GP model with trend function that captured the known structure in them.
+The output of a GP is given as

 <img src="http://latex.codecogs.com/gif.latex?z(x)&space;\sim&space;GP(f(x)^T\beta,&space;c(\cdot;&space;\lambda-1,\rho))" title="z(x) \sim GP(f(x)^T\beta, c(\cdot; \lambda-1,\rho))" />,